Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

     * An area to review past and future events held by the label.
     * A video gallery containing the majority of their releases.
-    * A gateway to the label's external socal media presence.
+    * A gateway to the label's external social media presence.

 ### Design Choices